 Even if you promise yourself it won’t happen, running a discount often means you’re bringing in less money and having to cut back on the time you can devote to any one project.
 Providing anything less that your best work reflects poorly on your business and can lead to fewer long-term or repeat clients, so be sure to exercise caution when marking down prices.

-Solution: Set Specific Parameters
+Solution: Start Small and Set Parameters

 Consider offering small discounts aimed at gaining repeat business, such as a percentage off a client’s next project to encourage them to return.
 Bundling packages of services in order to obtain a discount can also be effective as it raises the value of the transaction.
 When offering any sort of mark down on your services, be sure to set clear parameters ahead of time so clients know what to expect.
 Perhaps a discounted service includes a few set designs to choose from, or one complimentary round of changes.
 This way, if the client deviates from these parameters, you have a right to charge them accordingly.